AstrobioMike/AstrobioMike.github.io/unix/six-glorious-commands.md

 ---
 <br>

-We'll mostly be working with a file here called "gene_annotations.tsv", which is a tab-delimited table genes IDs, their source genome, and some annotation info.
-To help orient us, here is a peek at it in Excel:
+We'll mostly be working with a file here called "gene_annotations.tsv", which is a tab-delimited table holding genes IDs, their source genome, and some annotation info.
+To help orient us, here is a peek at it in a spreadsheet program:

 <center><img src="../images/unix_example_gene_annots.png" width="70%"></center>
 <br>